LexxFade/Notes/C#.md

 ## Hello World
 Like C++, to add functionality to a C# script certain files must be imported. <br>
-`Namespace` is more or less like a `module` in ruby- a collection of methods.
-Code would compile without error even without them.
+`Namespace` is more or less like a `module` in ruby- a collection of methods; i.e. code would compile both with and without them.

 ```cs
 learning.cs